 Once everything is configured, a simple spoken or typed command is enough to see live video on your TV (or whatever ever Chromecast-ready device you have, like a Home Hub).
 You can also switch between multiple cameras quite easily, so it's a great way of checking on your property from the comfort of your sofa or bed.
-You basically get the same feed that shows up in the Nest app on a much bigger display.
+You basically get the same feed that shows up in the Nest app, just on a much bigger display.

-We're going to assume you've already got your Nest camera(s) and your Chromecast(s) set up around the homeâfollow the quick start guides included with your hardware, install the Nest app for Android or iOS and the Google Home app for Android or iOS, and you'll be ready to get Nest and Google working together.
+We're going to assume you've already got your Nest camera(s) and your Chromecast(s) set up around the home.
+Follow the quick-start guides included with both, install the Nest app for Android or iOS and the Google Home app for Android or iOS, and you'll be ready to get Nest and Google working together.

 With those devices up and running, here's how you link them together.